scottleechua/scottleechua.github.io/_posts/2022-01-21-self-hosting-ghost-on-gcp.md

     sudo usermod -aG docker service_account
     ```

+11. Close this cloud shell window and open a new one.

-11. Verify that Docker works by running:
+12. Verify that Docker works by running:
     ``` bash
     docker run hello-world
     ```

-12. Set Mailgun SMTP credentials as environment variables.
+13. Set Mailgun SMTP credentials as environment variables.
 First open the bash profile in Vim:
     ``` bash
     vi .profile
     ```

-13. Vim has two modes, "Command Mode" (file is read-only) and "Insert Mode" (file is editable).
+14. Vim has two modes, "Command Mode" (file is read-only) and "Insert Mode" (file is editable).
 Press `I` to enter Insert Mode.
 Add these lines at the bottom of the file, replacing the fields with the Mailgun SMTP credentials you obtained:
     ``` bash
     export mail__options__auth__user="postmaster@ghostblog.com"
     export mail__options__auth__pass="theSMTPpasswordyoucopied"
     ```

-14. Press `Esc` to return to "Command Mode".
+15. Press `Esc` to return to "Command Mode".
 Type `:wq` to save and quit, then press `Enter`.

-15. Update the profile with:
+16. Update the profile with:
     ``` bash
     source .profile
     ```

-16. Close this cloud shell window and open a new one.
+17. Close this cloud shell window and open a new one.

 #### Install Ghost and Caddy